Eva Nová

-Eva Nová is a 2015 Slovak drama film directed by Marko Škop.
+Eva Nová is a 2015 Slovak-Czech drama film written, directed and co-produced by Marko Škop.
 It was screened in the Discovery section of the 2015 Toronto International Film Festival where it won the FIPRESCI Prize.
 It was selected as the Slovak entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.